 Impression matters a lot

-As you could see, they will ask you mostly personal and behavioral questions.
-You need to demonstrate your communication skills, listening skills and most importantly, your motivation to do the job while answering these questions.
+As you can see, they will ask you mostly personal and behavioral questions.
+You need to demonstrate your communication skills, listening skills and most importantly, your motivation to do the job while answering their questions.

-For many job seekers, retail is just the last choice, or even the only option.
+For many job seekers, retail is just the last choice, or even the only option they have.
 Maybe it is also your case.
-But even if it is so, recruiters should not spot it.
-Try to look motivated, smile, speak with enthusiasm and pay attention during the interview.
-Show some respect to your interviewers and be humble.
-Doing it, you present yourself as someone with good personality for retail and someone who really wants the job, not only needs one.
+But even if it is your last option, recruiters should not know it.
+They should not feel it from your answers.
+You should try and look motivated, you should smile, speak with enthusiasm and pay attention during the interview.
+Show some respect to your interviewers, stay humble.
+Following this advice, you present yourself as someone with good personality for retail, and someone who really wants the job, not only needs one at the moment.

 Taking it lightly

-Many people take their job interview preparation lightly.
-They believe that retail interviews are easy and then are surprised to see someone else getting a job.
-Actually, to succeed in this interview is even more difficult than to succeed in an interview for a specialized IT position (an example).
-Because in this case, there won’t be two, but twenty applicants competing with you.
-All of you have similar background and experience… Who should be hired?
-It is not an easy question for an employer…
+Many people take their interview preparation lightly.
+They believe that retail interviews are easy, just to find themselves surprised to see someone else getting a job.
+Actually, to succeed in this interview is even more difficult than to succeed in an interview for a position of an IT specialist.
+Why? simply becasue in a retail interview, there won’t be two, but ten applicants competing with you.
+All of you will have similar background, and experience.
+Who should get the job?
+It is not an easy question for the interviewers….

 Who will get a job at the end?

-In most of the cases, people who know the answers to all tough interview questions and especially job seekers who know how to sell their skills and strengths in an interview will get a job.
-If you want to learn how to do it, have a look at our Retail Interview Package.
-It’s your chance to outclass the other applicants and get a job.
-But will you take it?
+In most cases, people who know the answers to tough interview questions, and especially job seekers who know how to sell their skills and strengths in an interview, will get a job.
+If you want to learn how to do it, check out this excellent e-book, that will show you 177 brilliant interview answers, plus some bonuses (as if that was not enough :)).
+We also suggest you to browse our website, and check our answers to the common retail interview questions.